nya3jp/tast-tests/src/chromiumos/tast/remote/firmware/codelab/README.md

 For those reasons, firmware tests have a separate group of attributes.
 The group is called `"group:firmware"`, and has a handful of sub-attributes.
 You can find all of those sub-attributes in [attr.go], and you can learn more about how we use them to run FAFT tests at [go/faft-tast-via-tauto].

 The `firmware_experimental` attribute is for tests that are particularly unstable.
 This mitigates the risk of accidentally putting a DUT into into a state that would cause other tests to fail.
-If we find that our test is stable enough, then we can promote it to another attribute, like `firmware_smoke`.
+If we find that our test is stable enough, then we can promote it to another attribute, like `firmware_smoke` or `firmware_ec`.
 But for now, let's use `firmware_experimental`.

 [attr.go]: https://chromium.googlesource.com/chromiumos/platform/tast/+/refs/heads/main/src/chromiumos/tast/internal/testing/attr.go
 [go/effective-cq]: http://goto.google.com/effective-cq